 Our packaging

-Since the creation of La Rosée in 2015, we have chosen not to use overpackaging on our products in order to drastically reduce our waste.
-At the time, we were the only brand sold in pharmacies without secondary packaging.
+Since La Rosée was founded in 2015, we’ve chosen to avoid overpackaging in order to drastically reduce waste.
+At the time, we were the only brand- sold in pharmacies without secondary packaging.
+We also work every day on the eco-design of our packaging, taking environmental concerns into account at every stage of their life cycle to minimize their impact on the planet.

-The decision to incorporate recycled materials is a real challenge!
-Those materials are more difficult to work with and less esthetic.
+Choosing to incorporate recycled materials is a real challenge—these materials are often more difficult to work with and can be less aesthetically pleasing.

 Our bottles

-Currently, our pump bottles are up to 100% recycled, especially from recyclable water bottles, and to go all the way with the process, we eliminate the plastic protectors that wrap around or block the packaging pumps to further reduce our waste.
+Currently, our pump bottles are up to 100% recycled, especially from recyclable water bottles*.
+To fully commit to the process and further reduce our waste, we have also eliminated the plastic protectors that used to wrap or block the pumps

 We have successfully reduced the weight of our glass bottles by 6%, which will help to reduce their carbon footprint.